-Notes to the financial statements for the year ended December 31, 2021
+Notes to the financial statements for the year ended December 31, 2021 (Thousands of euros)

-1. Corporate information
+1. CORPORATE INFORMATION

 Ebro Foods, S.A., a Spanish public limited company (sociedad anónima), hereinafter, the Company, was created by the merger by absorption of Puleva S.A. into Azucarera Ebro Agrícolas S.A. on January 1, 2001.
 On the occasion of that transaction, Azucarera Ebro Agrícolas, S.A.'s name was changed to Ebro Puleva, S.A.
 Later, at the Annual General Meeting of June 1, 2010, its registered name was changed again to its current name: Ebro Foods, S.A.